timog06/QR-Code-Extension/qr-extension-firefox/README.md

-# QR Code Generator Browser Extension
+# QR Code Generator Firefox Extension

-This Browser extension allows you to quickly generate QR codes from selected text, links, or clipboard content.
-It works in both Chrome and Firefox.
+This Firefox extension allows you to quickly generate QR codes from selected text, links, or clipboard content.

 ## Features